LightningPiggy/lightning-piggy/Emulation.md

 ### 3a Compiling with the Arduino IDE

-Open the project ("Main.ino") in the Arduino IDE and the other files will open as well.
+Open the project ("Main.ino") in the Arduino IDE 2.x and the other files will open as well.

-Follow the usual steps from the [README.md](README.md) to build it for a physical device, but instead of sending the sketch to your device using "Sketch" - "Upload", only compile it with "Sketch" - "Verify/Compile".
+Follow the usual steps from the [README.md](README.md) to build it for a physical device, but instead of sending the sketch to your device using "Sketch" - "Upload", only compile it with "Sketch" - "Export Compiled Binary".

-The resulting .bin files will be in /tmp/arduino_build_*/*.bin such as:
+The resulting .bin files will be in Main/build/esp32.esp32.esp32/ such as:

 ```
-user@arduino:~$ ls -al /tmp/arduino_build_*/*bin
+user@arduino:~/Arduino/lightning-piggy$ ls -al Main/build/esp32.esp32.esp32/*bin
+-rw-r--r-- 1 user user 1752048 Apr 10 11:03 Main/build/esp32.esp32.esp32/Main.ino.bin
--rw-r--r-- 1 user user 1158480 Jan 28 11:59 /tmp/arduino_build_833289/Main.ino.bin
+-rw-r--r-- 1 user user   23440 Apr 10 11:03 Main/build/esp32.esp32.esp32/Main.ino.bootloader.bin
--rw-r--r-- 1 user user   17536 Jan 28 11:59 /tmp/arduino_build_833289/Main.ino.bootloader.bin
+-rw-r--r-- 1 user user 4194304 Apr 10 11:03 Main/build/esp32.esp32.esp32/Main.ino.merged.bin
--rw-r--r-- 1 user user    3072 Jan 28 11:59 /tmp/arduino_build_833289/Main.ino.partitions.bin
+-rw-r--r-- 1 user user    3072 Apr 10 11:03 Main/build/esp32.esp32.esp32/Main.ino.partitions.bin
 ```

 ### 3b Compiling your Arduino project with ESP-IDF